-EPIC: H2020 SRC for Electric Propulsion; EPIC-2 extension
+EPIC: H2020 SRC for Electric Propulsion

-- Electric propulsion has been identified by European actors as a Strategic Technology for improving the European competitiveness in different space areas. - The European Commission (EC) has set up the "In-space Electrical Propulsion and Station-Keeping" Strategic Research Cluster (SRC) in Horizon 2020 with the goal of enabling major advances in Electric Propulsion for in-space operations and transportation, in order to contribute to guarantee the leadership of European capabilities in electric propulsion at world level within the 2020-2030 timeframe. - The SRCs will be implemented through a system of grants connected among them and consisting of: - 1) "Programme Support Activity" (PSA): The main role of this PSA is to elaborate a roadmap and implementation plan for the whole SRC and provide advice to the EC on the calls for operational grants. - 2) Operational grants: In future work programmes (2016 and 2022), and on the basis of this SRC roadmap and the PSA advice for the calls, the Commission is expected to publish calls for "operational grants" as research and innovation grants (100%) and/or innovation grants (70%).
+- Electric propulsion has been identified by European actors as a Strategic Technology for improving the European competitiveness in different space areas. - The European Commission (EC) has set up the "In-space Electrical Propulsion and Station-Keeping" Strategic Research Cluster (SRC) in Horizon 2020 with the goal of enabling major advances in Electric Propulsion for in-space operations and transportation, in order to contribute to guarantee the leadership of European capabilities in electric propulsion at world level within the 2020-2030 timeframe. - The SRCs will be implemented through a system of grants connected among them and consisting of: